Extraocular muscles: Clinical significance

 Damage to the cranial nerves may affect the movement of the eye.
 Damage may result in double vision (diplopia) because the movements of the eyes are not synchronized.
 Abnormalities of visual movement may also be seen on examination, such as jittering (nystagmus).

 Damage to the oculomotor nerve (III) can cause double vision and inability to coordinate the movements of both eyes (strabismus), also eyelid drooping (ptosis) and pupil dilation (mydriasis).
 Lesions may also lead to inability to open the eye due to paralysis of the levator palpebrae muscle.
 Individuals suffering from a lesion to the oculomotor nerve may compensate by tilting their heads to alleviate symptoms due to paralysis of one or more of the eye muscles it controls.

 Damage to the trochlear nerve (IV) can also cause double vision with the eye adducted and elevated.
 The result will be an eye which can not move downwards properly (especially downwards when in an inward position).
 This is due to impairment in the superior oblique muscle.

 Damage to the abducens nerve (VI) can also result in double vision.
 This is due to impairment in the lateral rectus muscle, supplied by the abducens nerve.

-Amblyopia also known as lazy eye is a condition of diminshed sight in one eye.
+Amblyopia also known as lazy eye is a condition of diminished sight in one eye.

 Ophthalmoparesis is weakness or paralysis of one or more extraocular muscles.

 Examination

-The initial clinical examination of the extraoccular eye muscles is done by examining the movement of the globe of the eye through the six cardinal eye movements.
+The initial clinical examination of the extraocular eye muscles is done by examining the movement of the globe of the eye through the six cardinal eye movements.
 When the eye is turned out (temporally) and horizontally, the function of the lateral rectus muscle is tested.
 When the eye is turned in (nasally) and horizontally, the function of the medial rectus muscle is being tested.
 When turning the eye down and in, the inferior rectus is contracting.
 When turning it up and in the superior rectus is contracting.
 Paradoxically, turning the eye up and out uses the inferior oblique muscle, and turning it down and out uses the superior oblique.
 All of these six movements can be tested by drawing a large "H" in the air with a finger or other object in front of a patient's face and having them follow the tip of the finger or object with their eyes without moving their head.
 Having them focus on the object as it is moved in toward their face in the midline will test convergence, or the eyes' ability to turn inward simultaneously to focus on a near object.

 To evaluate for weakness or imbalance of the muscles, a penlight is shone directly on the corneas.
 Expected normal results of the corneal light reflex is when the penlight's reflection is located in the centre of both corneas, equally.